malware-defense/adversarial_detection_papers/baseline.md

   - Detecting adversarial image examples in deep neural networks with adaptive noise reduction (TSD)

 - A Simple Unsupervised Data Depth-based Method to Detect Adversarial Images[[ICLR2023, CCF-A](https://openreview.net/pdf?id=RIcaT3C0wP)]
   - **1. Supervised methods depend on the knowledge about the perpetrated attack, Unsupervised methods do not assume any knowledge of the attacker.
-2. 选取的理由是Unsupervised methods(但没说明为什么不选其他的)，  We could consider NIC (Ma and Liu, 2019) but extracting features at each layer is computationally expensive.**
+2. 选取的理由是Unsupervised methods(但没说明为什么不选其他的)，  We could consider NIC (Ma and Liu, 2019) but extracting features at each layer is computationally expensive，考虑adaptive attack**
    - Feature squeezing: Detecting adversarial examples in deep neural networks (FS)
    - Magnet: A two-pronged defense against adversarial examples (Magnet)